 - Physical actions like hoarding or pacing

 It’s important to see a physician to rule out any other medical conditions or drug interactions as the cause of these problems.
-Read more about medical conditions that can mimic dementia and medicines that mimic dementia.
+Read more about medical conditions and medicines that can mimic dementia.

 Environmental Factors that Affect Mood